 Siberian cats shed twice a year.
 The first shedding is at the end of winter.
 The winter shedding is instigated not by a change in temperature but by a change in day length.
 Many Siberians will experience a less intense "mini molt" at the end of the summer season.
 I have noticed with my cats that there is very little cat hair around, unlike other breads of cats where you find hair everywhere.

-After much thought, my husband and I have decided to transfer to Jacksonville Florida from Temecula California in order to be closer to home, in York Maine.
-I will continue to breed there where my mom with continue to breed in York Maine.
+After much thought, my husband and I have decided to transfer to Jacksonville Florida.
+I will continue to breed in Florida and my mother with continue to breed in York Maine.